JustineCole/JustineCole/README.md

 ### About Me
 I'm a South African medical doctor specialised in biochemical and molecular diagnostics and laboratory management.
-I have a penchant for adding value through logic and optimisation, and I'm making my dreams come true by adding coding skills to my toolkit.
+I have a penchant for adding value through logic and optimisation, and I'm making my dreams come true by adding coding skills (mostly python, also R) to my toolkit.
 I love deep-diving into what I'm learning or building and then giving talks about it when I'm done.

 <details>
 <summary>Some ways that I add value</summary>